-Cedar Ridge Nature Preserve – The preserve spans 600 acres between Mountain Creek Parkway and FM 1382, which is only 20 minutes from downtown Dallas.
+The Cedar Ridge Preserve spans 600 acres between Mountain Creek Parkway and FM 1382, which is only 20 minutes from downtown Dallas.
 The view is incredible and will have you feeling like you are in the Hill Country.
 Cattail Pond trail via the Escarpment Trail is a great option for the summer as most of the hike is shaded.

 This wooded area is filled with beautiful wildflowers.
 You’ll find 8 miles of trails that range from easy to difficult.
 Also, a great place to enjoy the outdoor amphitheater, butterfly gardens, and picnic areas.